Listener fatigue

 Listener fatigue (also known as listening fatigue or ear fatigue) is a phenomenon that occurs after prolonged exposure to an auditory stimulus.
 Symptoms include tiredness, discomfort, pain, and loss of sensitivity.
 Listener fatigue is not a clinically recognized state, but is a term used by many professionals.
 The cause for listener fatigue is still not yet fully understood it is thought to be an extension of the quantifiable psychological perception of sound.
 Common groups at risk of becoming victim to this phenomenon include avid listeners of music and others who listen or work with loud noise on a constant basis, such as musicians, construction workers and military personnel.

 Causes

-The exact causes of listener fatigue and the associated pathways and mechanisms are still being studied.
-Some of the popular theories include:
+The exact causes of listener fatigue and the associated pathways and mechanisms are still being studied; some of the popular theories are presented below.

 Introduction of artifacts in audio material

 Musicality, especially on the radio, contains musical aspects (timbre, emotional impact, melody), and artifacts that arise from non-musical aspects (soundstaging, dynamic range compression, sonic balance).
 The introduction of these sonic artifacts affects the balance between these musical and non-musical aspects.
 When the volume of music is higher, these artifacts become more apparent, and because they are uncomfortable for the ear, cause listeners to "tune out" and lose focus or become tired.
 These listeners may then unconsciously avoid that type of music, or the radio station they may have heard it on.